How Long Can a Combi Boiler Flue be [update 2022]

 Two types of flues are common now.
 They are:

 1. Horizontal flue: A boiler flue, most common in the UK, comes outside of a house drilling into a external wall is called horizontal flue.
 This flue comes out of a house from the boiler to the outer wall straightly.

 2. Vertical flue: A flue, exits through the roof or loft is called a vertical flue.
 To install this flue, extra money will be needed as it demands maximum length and extra work to be done.

-Like other boilers, Combi boiler also need a flue to pass its steam, carbon-dioxide and carbon monoxide.
-The flue is connected to the main system of boiler and goes outside of the house through the roof or wall.
+Like other boilers, the Combi boiler also needs a flue to pass its steam, carbon dioxide, and carbon monoxide.
+The flue is connected to the main system of the boiler and goes outside of the house through the roof or wall.

 If you have a boiler, you must need a boiler flue pipe.
 Whether your boiler is condensing, combi or system.

 The question is not valid here, the fact is – you need a boiler flue.

 Depending on your boiler type, size or working system will define the flue position.